 Discrete event abstraction has been studied at length by Bernard Zeigler throughout his illustrious career and his pioneering work on Discrete Event Systems (DEVS) formalism in 1970s (Ziegler, 1976).
 As a student, his perspectives on CAS were influenced by Holland.
 Ziegler's approach to CAS has been through the quantization of continuous phenomena and how quantization leads to abstraction.
 Any CAS must operate within the constraints imposed by space, time, and resources on its information processing (Pinker, 1997).
 Evidence from neuronal models and neuron processing architectures and from fast and frugal heuristics, provide further support to the centrality of discrete event abstraction in modeling CAS when the constraints of space, time and energy are taken into account.
-Zeigler stated that discrete event models are the right abstraction for capturing CAS forward, by looking at the emergence aspect of CAS.
+Zeigler stated that discrete event models are the right abstraction for capturing CAS structure and behavior (Zeigler, 2004).
+In this article, we take the discipline of modeling CAS forward, by looking at the emergence aspect of CAS.
 We introduce DEVS and demonstrate how recent extensions still fall a little short in modeling CAS.